vendrcontrib/vendr-payment-provider-nets/README.md

-# Vendr Dibs Payment Provider
+# Vendr Nets Payment Provider

-Dibs Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Nets Payment Provider for Vendr, the eCommerce package for Umbrao v8+